 * * *

 One deft blow hadn’t done it.
 She noticed her blood flecked sleeve as she turned the key to her apartment.
-Her cat was waiting, circling under her legs before running to its empty bowl.
-The smell made her gag slightly as she opened the tin, the cat diving in head first before she could finish forking the food out.
+Oliver was waiting, circling under her legs before running to his empty bowl.
+The smell made her gag slightly as she opened the tin, Oliver diving in head first before she could finish forking the food out.
 The eyes came back to her.
 She had done what needed doing.
 Though traumatic, she was sure that if she hadn’t gone through with it, it would have haunted her the rest of her life.
 This she could move past.
 It was almost a formative experience.
 She’d taken control of the situation.
 For herself, and for the deer.

 It wasn’t that he missed home.
 Life on Mars wasn’t much different.
 In fact, that was the problem.
 He’d left with the promise of more.
 As he caught his reflection in the table he was wiping, it struck him that he was doing the exact same job he’d done back on Earth, and he wondered why he’d come at all.